India's medium-term growth to slow to around 6.5% after initial rebound: Fitch | Business

-The Indian economy will suffer lasting damage from the coronavirus crisis and after an initial strong rebound in FY22 (fiscal year ending March 2022) growth will slow to around 6.5 per cent a year over FY23-FY26, Fitch Ratings said on Thursday.
+The Indian economy will suffer lasting damage from the coronavirus crisis, with growth slowing down after an initial strong rebound next fiscal, Fitch Ratings said on Thursday, forecasting the GDP at well below its pre-pandemic levels even after the crisis has passed.

-''A combination of supply-side scarring and demand-side constraints - such as the weak state of the financial sector - will keep the level of GDP well below its pre-pandemic path,'' it said in commentary on the Indian economy.
+In a report titled 'India Set for Slow Medium-Term Recovery', Fitch said after an initial strong rebound in the fiscal year beginning April 2021, growth will slow to around 6.5 per cent a year over FY23-FY26 (April 2022 to March 2026).

-Fitch said India's coronavirus-induced recession has been among the most severe in the world, amid a stringent lockdown and limited direct fiscal support.
+India's coronavirus-induced recession has been among the most severe in the world, amid a stringent lockdown and limited direct fiscal support, it said.

+The Indian economy had been losing momentum even ahead of the shock delivered by the COVID-19 crisis.
+The rate of GDP growth sank to a more than the ten-year low of 4.2 per cent in 2019, down from 6.1 per cent in the previous year.

+The pandemic brought a human and economic catastrophe for India, with over 1.5 lakh deaths.
+Though the deaths per million are significantly lower than in Europe and the US, the economic impact had been much more severe.

 The economy is now in a recovery phase that will be further supported by the rollout of vaccines in the next months.